What is “Montessori”?

 Virtues – We will focus on one virtue monthly as part of group lessons.
 Virtues education is as part of our day-to-day interactions as well.

-Yoga – Our Yoga program is directed by a professional yoga instructor.
+Mandala - Our Music, Movement, and Mindfulness program is directed a highly qualified professional instructor.

 Art and crafts - Arts and crafts materials are always available in the classroom.